Haute Route Chamonix Zermatt Ski Tour – 7 days

 Variation:

-1. We can continue to the Albert Premier hut on the first day.
-This makes the second day easier and allows us to arrive in Champex earlier than on the standard program.
-Sometimes this is the plan from the start or can be a program shift if it fits better with the weather forecast.
+1. We can continue to the Albert Premier hut on the first day, which makes for a longer first day but a much easier second day.
+We would arrive in Champex earlier than on the standard program.
+Sometimes, this is the plan from the start, or it can be a program shift if it fits better with the weather forecast.

 4-5h – ▼500m ski down, ▲600m tour up